 - Human Physiology with lab (4 semester hours)

 - Exercise Physiology (3 semester hours)

 These courses should be appropriate for majors in that discipline.
+With the exception of exercise physiology, online coursework for science prerequisites is strongly discouraged.
+Labs must be in-person.
 A combined Anatomy & Physiology I and II with labs (8 hours total) is acceptable.

 - Completed six of the nine science prerequisites listed above.
 (Grades/ credit must be reflected on transcripts sent to PTCAS)